New York Greek American SC

-NY Greek American Atlas Astoria, commonly known as New York Greek American, is an American soccer team from New York City that currently plays in the Eastern Premier Soccer League and in the Cosmopolitan Soccer League.
+New York Greek American Soccer Club, is an American soccer club from New York City that currently plays in the American Premier Soccer League and in the Cosmopolitan Soccer League.
 The club was formed in 1946 by Thomas Laris and is one of the most successful clubs in America's annual national soccer tournament, the National Challenge Cup, winning four times, in 1967, 1968, 1969 and 1974.
 The team is one of the oldest American soccer clubs in existence and plays its games at the Metropolitan Oval in Maspeth, Queens.

 History

-Greek American Atlas Astoria, formally New York Greek American Atlas Astoria Soccer Club, was formed in 1941.
+"Greek American Atlas Astoria", formally "New York Greek American Atlas Astoria Soccer Club", was formed in 1946.
 The club was founded by Greek-American Tom Laris and would go on to become one of the most successful and longest continually operating teams in American soccer history.
 The club has a long-standing rivalry with New York's Cypriot team and fellow multiple National Cup champion, the Pancyprian Freedoms.

 The team currently plays in the 5th tier of the American soccer pyramid, under the USASA in the Cosmopolitan Soccer League.
 The club plays out of the Metropolitan Oval in Maspeth, Queens and has been a perennial contender in the league, winning five of eleven Eastern New York Championships between 2001 and 2012.